This Page is the Installation of a Sherman Combination Transmission in my Ford 8N tractor.

-The 8N can be split without removing the hood, which greatly reduces the number of items that need to be disconnected.
-But there are still more than just a few things to remove.
+These tractors are surprisingly easy to work on.
+The 8N can be split without removing the hood, which greatly reduces the number of items that need to be removed.

-2—Both footboards—I removed the two front screws that attach each footboard to the brackets, but in the back it was easier to remove the entire bracket.
+2—Remove Both Footboards—I removed the two front carriage bolts that attach each footboard to the brackets.
+In the back it was easier to remove the entire bracket.

-3—Left brake rod—This is located beneath the left footboard. remove the cotter pin between the front clevis and the side of the transmission.
+3—Remove Left Brake Rod—This is located beneath the left footboard.
+Remove the cotter pin between the front clevis and the side of the transmission.
 This is a little difficult to get at, and the pin was very reluctant to come out of the hole.
 Once the front end of the linkage was loose, rather than fight the same battle with the back end, I simply unscrewed the rod from the rear clevis bracket.

-4—Air tube—I previously bought a chrome-plated aftermatket version of this part.
+4—Intake Air Tube—I previously bought a chrome-plated aftermatket version of this part.
 It looked great but was difficult to install and I discovered it was nearly impossible to remove.
 After comparing the chrome part to my old tube, I realized the aftermarket tube was bent a little different.
 Lesson Learned— The original part is now back on the tractor.
 If I had no concience, I'd sell the chrome one on eBay.
 It hangs on the wall in my workshop as yet another reminder of money wasted.

 5—Fuel Line—You could probably get away with just removing one end, but I removed both ends and set it aside where I knew it wouldn't get bent.

-7—Starter wire at the starter switch—Remove the rubber boot on the switch and remove the screw holding the wire to the terminal.
+7—Starter Wire at the Start Pushbutton—Remove the rubber boot on the switch and remove the screw holding the wire to the terminal.
 Then pull it up and tape it to the dash or coil it in a safe place.

-8—Tail Light harness—Disconnect at a convenient spot.
+8—Tail Light Harness—Disconnect at a convenient spot.
 These have usually been rewired, so find a convienient spot.
 You may have to just cut the wire.
-Try to find a place that is in a concealed location so the splice won't show or get rained on.
+Try to find a place that is in a concealed location so the new splice won't show or get rained on.

-12—Steering box—Remove the bolts holding the steering box to the top of the transmission housing.
-Also remove the two top bellhousing bolts that go through the battery bracket.
+12—Steering Box—Remove the bolts holding the steering box to the top of the transmission housing.
+Remove the two top bellhousing bolts that go through the battery bracket.
 Once those bolts are out, you should be able to pull up on the steering arms and break the housing loose.
 Once it is loose pull up and slide a wedge between the top of the engine and the battery tray to hold the steering box up high enough to clear the bellhousing flange.
 Photo above shows where I put the wedge to hold the steering box.
 It's just to the right of the air filter assembly.
-This is one place where it would help to have another pair of hands.
-The F0-4 manual says you need a lift or hoist but I managed it by myself.

 Here is the tractor ready to be split.
 As you can see, I made a bracket for a trailer screw jack and attached it to the side of the transmission housing.
 A close-up of that item is next.